SaitomoPM/public-site/docsGenerator/docs/src/gateways/ar-io-node/testnet.md

 Joining the AR.IO Testnet requires staking Test IO Tokens.
 A minimum of 10,000.
 This means you must have Test IO Tokens before you are able to join.
 Currently, Test IO Tokens are distributed through an application system in the [AR.IO Discord](https://discord.gg/7zUPfN4D6g).

-In the `testnet-applications` channel of the Discord, simply type `/apply` and select `Application to join the ar.io testnet!` to begin the process.
+In the Discord, simply type `/apply` and select `Application to join the ar.io testnet!` to begin the process.
 The AR.IO team will review applications and verify that you have a fully functional AR.IO gateway, properly configured, that can be accessed by the internet.

 Applicants who are approved will be sent 10,000 Test IO Tokens to facilitate joining the network.
 Applications will be processed at the discretion and availability of the AR.IO team.
 Be patient and do not ping or DM team members while waiting on your application to be processed.